Do not commit the 7 Shooter's Sins - Ken Hackathorn & Bill Wilson discuss Gun Culture -Gun Guys Ep56

 What are the 7 Shooter's Sins discussed by Ken Hackathorn and Bill Wilson?

-The 7 Shooter's Sins are: 1.
+The 7 Shooter's Sins include: 1.
 Preparing for possibilities vs. probabilities, 2.
-Practicing strengths over weaknesses, 3.
-Poor grip on the draw, 4.
+Practicing what you're good at, not what you're bad at, 3.
+Getting a good grip on the draw, 4.
 Trying to buy skill, 5.
 Speed over accuracy, 6.
-Over-tuning for reliability, and 7.
+Tuning until it doesn't work, and 7.
 Carrying a gun as a lucky charm.

 More Training & Techniques Videos You Might Like